NobleMajo/NobleMajo/README.md

 1. Document Thoroughly.
 2. An E2E script can autonomously check the codebase.
 3. You are the developer; you make it happen!
 Your tool (the AI) is only good for specific problems.
+4.  **You are responsible**!
+5. Pay close attention to the AIs behaviour and context.
-4. Focus on providing good AI context.
+6. Focus on providing the AI some background context.

     </details>
 </details>